I research economic and social value in services, sales, and society.

 A big question I'm always asking is: How can we use emerging insights about value to design better experiences?

-He works with for-profit, non-profit, and social enterprise organizations to understand their customers, develop compelling value propositions, and craft marketing and sales strategies that resonate.
+I collaborate with for-profit, non-profit, and social enterprise organizations to understand their customers, develop compelling value propositions, and craft strategies, messaging, and experiences that resonate.

-Chris' value creation research pushes the boundaries on how we think about, measure, and model value creation.
-He investigates these topics at the intersections of services, sales, and societal domains.
-His research is published in leading journals such as the Journal of Consumer Research, Journal of the Academy of Marketing Science, Journal of Service Research, Journal of Personal Selling & Sales Management, Journal of Public Policy & Marketing, and others.
+My value creation research pushes the boundaries on how we think about, measure, and model value creation.
+My research is published in premier and leading journals such as the Journal of Consumer Research, Journal of the Academy of Marketing Science, Journal of Service Research, Journal of Personal Selling & Sales Management, Journal of Public Policy & Marketing, and others.

-Chris teaches courses at the undergraduate and graduate levels around Design Thinking and Cross-Cultural marketing, but he has also taught courses on Global Marketing Strategy, Business + Social Impact, International Marketing, Marketing Management, Marketing for Sustainable Enterprises, Selling & Sales Force Management, and Marketing Principles.
+My teaching at the undergraduate and graduate levels focuses on Design Thinking and Cross-Cultural marketing, but I have also taught courses on Global Marketing Strategy, Business + Social Impact, International Marketing, Marketing Management, Marketing for Sustainable Enterprises, Selling & Sales Force Management, and Marketing Principles.

-Prior to working in the university, Chris worked in marketing and global account management with Sprint and AT&T before completing his Ph.D. at the University of Tennessee.
+Prior to working in the university, I worked in marketing and global account management with Sprint and AT&T before completing my Ph.D. at the University of Tennessee.